 Ireland's Economy Set to Outperform Europe in 2026 Despite Housing and Infrastructure Pressures

-Ireland is on course to be one of Europe's top-performing economies in 2026, with KPMG forecasting GDP growth of 3% and Modified Domestic Demand expansion of 2.5% β but persistent housing shortages, infrastructure bottlenecks, and a high cost of living continue to threaten the country's long-term competitiveness.
+Ireland is on course to be one of Europe's top-performing economies in 2026, with KPMG forecasting GDP growth of 3% and Modified Domestic Demand expansion of 2.5% β but persistent housing shortages, infrastructure bottlenecks, and a structural over-reliance on a handful of multinational corporations continue to threaten the country's long-term competitiveness and quality of life for ordinary residents.

 Background